espadrine/compressor-benchmark/README.md

 compression levels.
 You want to compare compression software only between the flags that yield the highest ratio.

-The winner in this field seems to be Brotli, with XZ, Lzip and Zstandard not far behind (in this order).
+The winner in this field seems to be Zstandard and Brotli, with XZ and Lzip not far behind (in this order).

 (At least, at 1 MB/s.
 As network bandwidth grows closer to the decompression speed, the bottleneck becomes decompression.
 Past a certain point, the